akshatk806/Josh-Quotes-Chrome-Extension/README.md

 ## Installation

-Add this extension to your chrome extension simply by following these steps
+Add this extension to your chrome browser simply by following these steps

 ```bash![Screenshot (253)](https://user-images.githubusercontent.com/64543095/198517590-a494b82e-a56e-4a4d-aed6-75fa85cdadcb.png)